daviddlhz/UsersApp/README.md

 # Simple React App

-## Only get data with axios and print in a list!
+## Only get data with axios and print in a component!

 ## By DavidDlhz </>